oceancascades/pyturb/README.md

 ## Command Line Usage

-pyturb provides three main commands for processing microstructure data:
+The main pyturb commands are

-### 1. Convert P-files to NetCDF (`p2nc`)
+### `p2nc` - convert P files

-Convert raw Rockland P-files to NetCDF format:
+Convert Rockland binary P-files to NetCDF format:

 ```bash
 pyturb p2nc ./path/to/raw_data/*.p -o ./converted/
 ```

-This reads the raw binary P-files from your glider, deconvolves the shear and temperature gradient signals, and outputs self-describing NetCDF files.
+Note that unlike the ODAS toolbox, this conversion does not apply a velocity scaling to the microstructure shear or temperature gradient.
+The units of these variables are different to their ODAS counterparts.
+The scaling is applied layer.

-### 2. Compute Dissipation Rate (`eps`)
+### `eps` - calculate the dissipation rate

 Estimate turbulent kinetic energy dissipation rate (epsilon) from converted NetCDF files: